ovimp/func_redis/README.md

 hostname=127.0.0.1
 ; port of the redis server
 port=6379
-; database name in redis
+; database index in redis
-; NOTE: this is currently not used dbname=asterisk
+database=0
 ; password for redis server
 ; if not set, authentication will not be used ;password=s3cr3tp@ssw0rd